magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/authentication.md

 ### How It Works

 Client applications can register a callback to receive new refresh tokens when a session is created or updated.
 This is done using the `UserSystem::SetNewLoginTokenReceivedCallback` method.
-Using the callback, the application can receive and store the token securely, often in persistent storage like the browser’s local storage.
+Using the callback, the application can receive and store the token securely, often in persistent storage like the browser's local storage.

 The application may then use the `UserSystem::LoginWithRefreshToken` method to authenticate the user using the token, eliminating the need for the user to log in again manually.

-Here’s a simplified example of how CSP handles Login with a Refresh Token:
+Here's a simplified example of how CSP handles Login with a Refresh Token:

 ```
 // Register a callback to receive the refresh token